aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 echo json_encode(['id' => $checkout_session->id]);
 ```

-Finally the sessionId is return to the FrontEnd which it will use when redirecting the user to the stripe platform
+Finally the sessionId is returned to the Client, to pass along when redirecting the user to the stripe platform

 ### MySQL Database